marcelpetrick/DevNotes/BeenThereSeenThat/20230713_Kaggle_Munich/README.md

 * what might be next for AI in malware?

 ### poly/metamorphic malware
-* ask te AI to write new malware version for each new infection, e.g. BlackMamba
+* ask the AI to write new malware version for each new infection, e.g. BlackMamba
 * the behaviour changes little

 ### self adapting malware